iris-edu/noise-toolkit/README.md

 **PDF/PSD bundle**

-The PDF/PSD bundle provides three highly configurable scripts to calculate waveform spectra in Python/ObsPyP.
+The PDF/PSD bundle provides three highly configurable Python scripts to calculate waveform spectra in Python/ObsPyP.
 Although this package takes advantage of FDSN Web service client for ObsPy to retrieve necessary waveform data, but it also allows users to process waveform data from their local files.
 This package provides PSD file collections similar to popular PQLX package (McNamara and Boaz, 2005) and therefore it is compatible with existing user programs (see the Wiki page).
 The scripts included in this bundle are:

     - ntk_computePSD.py - a Python script to request waveforms and response data for given station(s) using the ObsPy FDSN client OR to read user's waveform data files (in SAC, MSEED, CSS, etc. format), compute PSDs and populate a file-based PSD database
     - ntk_extractPsdHour.py - a Python script to extract PSDs for a given channel and bounding parameters from the PSD database.
 The output is similar to PQLX's exPSDhour script